Faculty Advisors

 Omicron Delta Epsilon is a member of the Association of College Honor Societies in the United States, and thus fully recognized and accredited.

-Once every two years, In conjunction with the meetings of the Allied Social Sciences Associations (ASSA), the Society convenes at the meeting place where th ASSA is holding its meetings.
-At these conventions, the John R. Commons Award recipient delivers a paper, which is then followed by the biennial business meeting of the Society.
-Delegates of the Chapters to the biennial convention constitute the highest governing and legislative body of the Society.
-At the conventions, the President-Elect becomes the International President and the authorized delegates elect the President-Elect, Vice Presidents by majority vote.
+Once every two years, in conjunction with the meetings of the Allied Social Sciences Associations (ASSA), the Society convenes at the meeting place where the ASSA is holding its meetings.
+At these conventions, the ODE Distinguished Economist Award recipient delivers a paper, which is then followed by the biennial business meeting of the Society.
+Delegates of the chapters to the biennial convention constitute the highest governing and legislative body of the society.
+At the conventions, the President-elect becomes the International President and the authorized delegates elect the President-elect, Vice Presidents, Executive Secretary-Treasurer, Editor-in-Chief, and members of the Board of Trustees by majority vote.

 The American Economist